Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Exactly.

-Which has been just destroying domestic uh uh domestic economies.
+Which has been just destroying domestic economies.

 Exactly.

-Think if you're in England or anywhere in the West right now, how many shops, just by people who are local to your town have shut down recently purely because energy prices have skyrocketed, meaning they can't afford that.
+Think if you're in England or anywhere in the West right now, how many shops, just by people who are local to your town, have shut down recently purely because energy prices have skyrocketed, meaning they can't afford that.

-It's also going to have unparalleled permanent economic destructive um potential as well, because the people who can absorb the cost of the increasing energy are already well established.
+It's also going to have unparalleled permanent economic destructive potential as well, because the people who can absorb the cost of the increasing energy are already well established.

 So what it's going to fundamentally do is transfer more wealth to the existing elite from ordinary people.